Final Platform Layer 1.0.0

 }

-A structure containing audio device format runtime properties, such as type, samplerate,...
+Stores audio format properties, such as type, sample rate, channels, etc.

-A structure containing audio settings, such as format, device info, callbacks, backend,...
+Stores audio settings, such as format, device info, callbacks, backend, etc.

 User data pointer for client read callback.